exasol/bucketfs-python/doc/developer_guide/developer_guide.rst

 .. note:: Example

-    **Scenario**: Publishing of the release on Github was successfull but during the PyPi release, the upload step got interrupted.
+    **Scenario**: Publishing of the release on Github was successfully but during the PyPi release, the upload step got interrupted.

     **Solution**: Manually push the package to PyPi